iamstan13y/linux-essentials/README.md

-# linux-essentials
+# Linux Essentials
-This repository contains guides on how to do various stuff on Linux🐧.
+### This repository contains guides on how to do various stuff on Linux🐧.
 Made with 💖 &amp; lots of  caffeine🍵.